to the home page of Snodland Community Association, the organisation that runs the Community Centre in Snodland.

 It was great therefore to receive the news that Kestrel Home Improvements – a company new to the High Street in Snodland – was willing to help us improve some of the windows facing Potyns Field by donating five new windows.

-Thanks are due to all involved with Kestrel, especially Mark Ramsey (pictured below with vice-chairman Chris Howick), who helped organise this very welcome gift and the two fitters, who went about their work with their customary good humour and efficiency.
+Thanks are due to all involved with Kestrel, especially Mark Ramsey (pictured below with former vice-chairman Chris Howick), who helped organise this very welcome gift and the two fitters, who went about their work with their customary good humour and efficiency.